viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

    }

    ```
-    For detailed instructions, see the [Viam Documentation](https://docs.viam.com/manage/fleet/provision/setup/#configure-defaults).
+    For more instructions on setting up the config, see the [Viam Documentation](https://docs.viam.com/manage/fleet/provision/setup/#configure-defaults).

-3. **Install viam-agent**: Run the preinstall script and pass in the location of your viam-defaults.json.
+3. **Install viam-agent**: Run the pre-install script and pass in the location of your viam-defaults.json.
 This way your machine will know the hotspot prefix and password:
    ```bash
    sudo ./preinstall.sh
    ```

-   For detailed instructions, see the [Viam Documentation](https://docs.viam.com/manage/fleet/provision/setup/#install-viam-agent).
+   For more instructions on running the pre-install script, see the [Viam Documentation](https://docs.viam.com/manage/fleet/provision/setup/#install-viam-agent).

 ## Platform Requirements